rjreed/tiny-frontmatter/README.md

 This is a tiny node module for parsing a document containing simple metadata into a javascript object.

 I made it for a quick, easily editable alternative to using other large libraries or wrapper libraries for large libraries.
-It doesn't have any dependencies, and only requires macha + chai for dev dependencies.
+It doesn't have any dependencies, and only requires mocha + chai for dev dependencies.

 ### Installation